 Nor certitude, nor peace, nor help for pain;

 And we are here as on a darkling plain

 Swept with confused alarms of struggle and flight,

 Where ignorant armies clash by night.

 He is perhaps alluding to an ancient battle where the invaders came charging at night.
-The darkness proved disaster where soldiers killed fellow soldiers, and confusion proved catastrophic.
-Without ‘faith’ and love, human existence has degenerated to the level where disharmony and discord bight human lives.
+The darkness proved to be a disaster for them when soldiers killed fellow soldiers, and confusion proved catastrophic.
+Without ‘faith’ and love, human existence has degenerated to the level where disharmony and discord blight human lives.